JoaoM9081/JoaoM9081/README.md

 ## About me 🧑🏻‍💻

 Hi, my name is João Marcos and I am a software engineering student.
-I chose this field because I have a passion for technology and innovation, and I want to contribute to the development of solutions that can improve people’s lives.
+I chose this field because I am passionate about technology and innovation.
 I really enjoy learning new things, especially about programming and artificial intelligence.
-I hope to have a great future with this profession.
+I hope to have a great future in this profession.

 ## My Stats 💻
 <div>